United Kingdom of Great Britain and Ireland: Ultra Tories: Peterloo Massacre and the Six Acts

 One historian would write: "Peterloo was a blunder; it was hardly a massacre."
 It was a serious mistake by local authorities who did not understand what was happening.
 Nevertheless, it had a major impact on British opinion at the time and on history ever since as a symbol of officialdom brutally suppressing a peaceful demonstration thinking mistakenly that it was the start of an insurrection.
-By the end of the 1820s, along with a general economic recovery, many of the repressive laws of the 1810s were repealed and in 1828 new legislation guaranteed the civil rights of religious dissenters.

 The Ultra-Tories peaked in strength about 1819–1822 then lost ground inside the Tory Party.
 They were defeated in important breakthroughs that took place in the late 1820s in terms of tolerating first dissenting Protestants.
 An even more decisive blow was the unexpected repeal of the many restrictions on Catholics, after widespread organised protest by the Catholic Association in Ireland under Daniel O'Connell, with support from Catholics in England.
 Robert Peel was alarmed at the strength of the Catholic Association, warning in 1824, "We cannot tamely sit by while the danger is hourly increasing, while a power co-ordinate with that of the Government is rising by its side, nay, daily counteracting its views."
 The Duke of Wellington, Britain's most famous war hero, told Peel, "If we cannot get rid of the Catholic Association, we must look to Civil War in Ireland sooner or later."
 Peel and Wellington agreed that to stop the momentum of the Catholic Association it was necessary to pass Catholic emancipation, which gave Catholics the vote and the right to sit in Parliament.
 That happened in 1829 using Whig support.
 Passage demonstrated that the veto power long held by the ultra-Tories no longer was operational, and significant reforms were now possible across the board.
 The stage was set for the Age of Reform.